 What we’re facing present-day is not as novel as we may think.
 However, the way we adapt to our new environments has changed exponentially.
 So what affect will this rapid pace have on current and future societies?
 Before we deep dive into the complexities of the modern Industrial Revolution, we must travel back in time to understand how all this came about.

 The Age of Mechanical Production – Circa 1760s to mid 1830s

 Originating in Great Britain, the 1st Industrial Revolution was the 1st transition to new forms of manufacturing processes.
-Water and steam power were being used to mechanize production, and the growth of industries, such as coal, iron, railroads, and textiles began.
+Water and steam power were being used to mechanize production.
+The growth of industries, such as coal, iron, railroads, and textiles suddenly began.
 All hand production operations were now replaced by machinery, iron production processes, and chemical manufacturing.

 The 1st Industrial Revolution was a considerable turning point in history.
 Nearly every aspect of everyday life was affected in some way.
 Growth in standard earnings gave rise to a better standard of living and those who were left jobless were now given the opportunity to train for new ones.

 As with every great change comes the good and the bad.
 The negative effects on the environment were monumental, with air pollution being the most noxious.
 Efforts were made to get the pollution under control, but these efforts did not come into full effect until many years later.